stop0/web-sprint-challenge-javascript-fundamentals/README.md

 .map returns a new array with the modified elemts in that specific array.

-2. Explain the difference between a callback and a higher order function. callback function - is a function that is passed as another function higher order function - A function that accepts other functions as its arguments
+2. Explain the difference between a callback and a higher order function.

+   callback function - is a function that is passed as another function higher order function - A function that accepts other functions as its arguments

 3. What is closure?

 A Combantion of functions that are enclosed.
-Used so we can contain our scope and not constatnly work in the global scope enviroment.
+Used so we can contain our scope and not constantly work in the global scope enviroment.

 4. Describe the four rules of the 'this' keyword.